cvxgrp/pymde/docs_src/source/datasets/index.rst

 cache it locally, in the current directory (change the directory with the ``root`` keyword argument).
 Subsequent calls will use the cached data.

-PyMDE currently provides three datasets.
+PyMDE currently provides the below datasets.
 If you would like to add an additional dataset, please reach out to us on
 `Github <https://github.com/cvxgrp/pymde>`_.